Seizer

-Announced on 9 November 2015, the project went through a development hell and got revived in November 2016.
-Besides Bangalore, the filming took place in Mysore and the climax scene was shot at Sabarimala in Kerala.
+The film was announced on 9 November 2015 and went through a development hell, but was revived in November 2016.
+Besides Bangalore, the filming took place in Mysore and the climax scene was shot at Sabarimala.

+Seizer was released on 13 April 2018 and received mixed reviews from critics.

+Premise

+Seizer is a vehicle seizer for a private finance company who seizes the car of a gangster named Bhupathi and a bitter battle erupts between them, leading to violent encounters.